 FISH also has higher sensitivity in detecting cancers.
 In the case of bladder cancer, FISH has a 50% higher sensitivity (true positive rate) than routine cytology.
 Chromosomal aberrations are found in 60% of acute myeloid leukemia and 65-90% of acute lymphocytic leukemia.
 FISH was found to more sensitive and reliable technique to diagnose acute leukemia compared to G-banding which involves staining the chromosomes with Giemsa stain to yield dark and light bands which correspond to heterochromatin and euchromatin.

 Detection of infectious diseases

 Specific oligonucleotide probes have also been designed to detect pathogens in respiratory tract infections.
 Similarly, FISH has also been used to detect pathogens within tissues.
-Genus and species specific oligonucleotide probes have been used to identify pathogenic microorganisms in blood cultures.
-For example, FISH probes complementary to specific sequence of 16s rRNA can detect malaria infection in blood samples.
+Genus and species-specific oligonucleotide probes have been used to identify pathogenic microorganisms in blood cultures.
+For example, FISH probes complementary to a specific sequence of 16s rRNA can detect malaria infection in blood samples.